-However there is no requirement to go through a recruitment process and therefore if the fixed term contract employee wishes to accept your offer of an extension, you should instruct the HR Administration Centre who will issue a new contract with a revised end date.
+However there is no requirement to go through a recruitment process and therefore if the fixed term contract employee wishes to accept your offer of an extension you will need to follow the "Amend Fixed Term Contracts" process chain on People Manager.
+Once the change is made Your HR will send a workflow to the employee confirming the end date of the extended Fixed Term Contract.